nhmvienna/OS_Strategy_NHMW/OS-Strategie_NHMW-2021-2022-04-24.md

 science by larger parts of the society.
 Also the quality and excellence of science will increase when data and information of different origins and disciplines are linked and transparency of processes and data is enhanced.
-Science is currently facing a "replicability crisis"[^1], as many findings in published studies cannot be reproduced by independent experiments.
+Science is currently facing a "replicability crisis" [1] , as many findings in published studies cannot be reproduced by independent experiments.
 Similarly, analyses of original data are often not repeatable due to missing documentation and information about the